 Do they floss your teeth at a cleaning?

-Yes, flossing is a crucial part of a dental cleaning, and your dentist or dental hygienist will floss your teeth to remove any plaque or debris between your teeth.
+Yes, flossing is a crucial part of dental cleaning, and your dentist or dental hygienist will floss your teeth to remove any plaque or debris between your teeth.

-Does teeth cleaning remove yellow stains & discolouration?
+Do teeth cleaning remove yellow stains & discolouration?

 Yes, teeth cleaning can remove surface stains and discoloration from your teeth, giving them a whiter and brighter appearance.
 However, teeth cleaning cannot change the natural color of your teeth.